-The drivers and receivers of a net are associated with the ports of their containing module and derive their discipline from the port declaration; the discipline of the port is used to determine which connection modules to use.
-The discipline of the signal is found by disipline resolution as described in section 8.4, and is used to determine the attributes of the node in simulation.
+The drivers and receivers of a mixed-signal are associated with their locally declared discipline; that discipline is used first to determine which connection modules to use.
+The discipline of the whole signal is found by discipline resolution as described in section 8.4, and is used to determine the attributes of the node in simulation.
+Discipline resolution is also used when drivers or receivers are grouped together to use a single connect module; only the disciplines of the group are considered in the resolution.

-Nets without drivers, receivers or contributions are treated as neutral interconnect.
+A net without drivers, receivers or contributions is treated as neutral interconnect even if a discipline is assigned to the net.